These are the instructions for the 10th Ashtead 10k and 2k Fun Run on Sunday 19 September 2021 - please read them carefully!

 If coming by train, come to Ashtead British Rail station - 50 minutes from Victoria or Waterloo, 30 minutes from Guildford.
 Please check for engineering works/bus replacement services/delays.

-If driving, please park in the Ashtead Station car park, which is £2.15 on a Sunday.
-Details on parking are here. [https://uk.parkindigo.com/en/car-park/ashtead-station-car-park] If driving, do not pass over the level crossing.
+If driving, please park in the Ashtead Station car park, which costs £2.25 (cash) on a Sunday.
+Details on parking are here.
+If driving, do not pass over the level crossing.
 Please car-share if possible!

-It takes 2 minutes to walk from the railway station to the Scout Hall.
+It takes 2-3 minutes to walk from the railway station to the Scout Hall (toilets only this year).

-The Ashtead 10k and 2k Fun Run annually raises over £1000 for Rianna's Fund (http://www.RiannasFund.org).
+The Ashtead 10k and 2k Fun Run has raised over £15,000 so far for charity, and for the last few years has raised directly for Rianna's Fund (http://www.RiannasFund.org) - which supplies the marshals out on the course (say 'Hello' as you go by!).
 This fantastic local charity organises and funds schools and children's homes in Kenya and India, enabling the poorest to access care and education.

 See what goes into organising a race...

-You need to arrive in enough time to collect your running number from the Scout Hall (from where it is 2 minutes' walk to the race start).
+Before the race you need to arrive in enough time to collect your running number - which will be at the race start.

 Registration will be open from 10.00am.